json-schema-org/understanding-json-schema/source/reference/generic.rst

 Generic keywords
 ================

-This page lists some miscellaneous properties that are available for all JSON types.
+This chapter lists some miscellaneous properties that are available for all JSON types.

 .. index::
    single: metadata